lowercase-app/learn/docs/README.md

 ## Editing

+### Documents

+To edit documents, type and add different styles or content blocks from the menu bar.
+If a document is locked, it can't be edited until it's unlocked.
+If a document is published, then all changes in the document will be _immediately_ available in the published version.

+All content associated with the document (to-do items, code snippets, etc.) is also removed if the document is deleted.

-### document titles
+### Document titles

 Once a document is selected, click on the bold title to edit.
 By default, the initial title is generated form the content of the document.
-Changing the title does not change the content of the document.
+Changing the title doesn't change the content of the document.
 The document will be titled untitled doc if no title is chosen or can be generated from the content.

-### documents

-To edit documents, type and add different styles or content blocks from the menu bar.
-If a document is locked, it can not be edited until it's unlocked.
-If a document is published, then all changes in the document will be _immediately_ available in the published version.

-All content associated with the document (to-do items, code snippets, etc.) is also removed if the document is deleted.

 ## Duplicate